CloudEngineHub/cactus/README.md

 ```

 This makes it easy to write Cactus bindings for any language.
-Header files are self-documenting for each but documentation contributions are welcome.
+Header files are self-documenting, but documentation contributions are welcome.

 ## Using Cactus in your apps
 Cactus SDKs run 500k+ weekly inference tasks in production today, try them!